Oilfield accident lawyers who specialize in oilfield injuries

 The insurance company wants a statement, what do I do?

-The exploration and production company and the various contractors on-site should alert their insurance companies following the accident.
+The insurance company wants a statement, what do I do?t their insurance companies following the accident.
 The insurance company will then assign a claims adjuster whose job is to evaluate the oilfield accident and your injuries.

 The claims adjuster is not on your side.
 The claims adjuster’s sole job is to protect the rights of the company or insurance company who hired the claims adjuster.
 If the exploration and production company, or another contractor on site, was clearly at fault, then the claims adjuster’s job will be to get you to settle your claim and injuries for the least amount of money as possible.